biuqiaqia/Uris-Program-Code/README.md

 # Uris-Program-Code
-Storing the source codes of 23098581d's Uris porgram
+Storing the source codes Uris porgram

 ## Code RINEX_processing_main_f.m
 is a Matlab code for processing GNSS data and outputting a csv file which contains